 Law 33.
 Introduction to Law and Law and Economics.
-9 units (3-0-6).
+9 units (3-0-6); second term.
 An introduction to Anglo-American law from both the legal and the social- scientific points of view.
 Subject can vary from year to year.
 Available for introductory social science credit.
-Instructor: Staff.
-Not offered 2014-15.
+Instructor: Levitt.